Darcus Howe: 2011 BBC interview

 Asked about the unfolding situation in London, Howe discussed the death of Mark Duggan: "What I am not – what I'm concerned about more than anything else, there's a young man called Mark Duggan.
 He has parents, he has brothers, he has sisters, and two yards away from where he lives, a police officer blew his head off."

 Marriage, children and death

 Howe was married three times and had seven children.

 Howe was married to the British editor and activist Leila Hassan, who succeeded him as editor of Race Today.
 The 2005 Channel 4 documentary Son of Mine examines Howe's relationship with his 20-year-old son Amiri Howe, who faced jail for charges related to stolen passports.
 Howe's daughter Tamara Howe was a director of production for London Weekend Television before moving to the BBC, where she rose to be Controller of Business, Comedy & Entertainment, Television.

-Howe also had a relationship with fellow Black Panther and Mangrove Nine member Barbara Beese, and they have a son, Darcus Beese, who is president of Island Records.
+Howe also had a relationship with fellow Black Panther and Mangrove Nine member Barbara Beese, and they have a son, Darcus Beese, who is a former president of Island Records.